Skip to contents

 Pull requests are welcome.
 Please ensure contributed code is covered by tests and documentation (add additional tests and documentation as needed) and passes all automated tests.

-New functions should leverage C and pthreads to minimize memory and CPU time.
+New functions must leverage C and pthreads to minimize memory and CPU time.

 Please note that the ecodive project is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.